dretzlaff/wicket-select2/README.md

 The Maven project builds a JAR with the one behavior and two components.
-The test code includes Select2DemoApplication which is a simple Wicket application whose public static main() starts it in an embedded Jetty instance.
+The test code includes Select2DemoApplication which is a simple Wicket application whose public static main() starts it in an embedded Jetty instance at http://localhost:8081.
 The home page, Select2DemoPage, shows various ways you can use Select2 to decorate your components.

 Existing DropDownChoice and ListMultipleChoice components in your application can be Select2-ified with a single line of code: